 - Issuing diplomas, certificates and proof of participation

-- When the exams take place can be found in the class schedule.
+- The exact time and dates of the exams can be found in the class schedule.

-- The portfolio is handed to the teacher; the theoretical exam is a written exam, and the practical exam consists of a coaching session with a practice client/fellow student.
+- The portfolio will be turned in to the teacher by the student.
+The theoretical exam is a written exam.
+The teacher’s assessment will be handed out to the student on the final class day before the practical exam.
+The practical exam consists of a coaching session with a practice client/fellow student.

 - The practical exam will be assessed as ‘sufficient’ or ‘insufficient’.

-- The practical exam is assessed by an examiner.
+- The practical exam will be assessed by an examiner.
 If necessary, teachers from other programmes can be used as examiners.

-- If there is any doubt about whether or not the standards have been met, one member of the examination board will always be consulted.
+- If there are any doubts about whether or not the standards have been met, one member of the examination board will always be consulted.